Affiliate

 Affiliating your society to the Students' Association has a number of benefits:

-• Priority access to facilities such as room bookings, equipment hire, and a stall at Freshers' Fayre.
+• Complimentary access to facilities such as room bookings and a stall at Freshers' Fayre.

 • Society pigeon hole and email address.